 Tempted?
 Well, be aware that fresh urine is approximately 95% water.
-The remainder is a mixture of nitrates, which we can make use of when composting, potassium and calcium.
+The remainder is a mixture of potassium, calcium and nitrates, which we can make use of when composting.
 The kidneys extract this and a whole range of toxins which the body needs to expel.
 It all ends up in the urine.
 If you drink it, then the body has to go through the process of expelling it all again.

 There are, apparently, lots of people who can give an account of how they have been drinking urine for many years.
 They go on to real off all the ailments that they claim to be cured or staved off.
 Good luck to them.